 The doctoral internship at Goodman Psychological Services Center is a full-time, 40-hour per week program (not to exceed 45 hours) and completed in a 12-month period (no less than 51 weeks).
 All Interns are considered Temporary Employees of Albizu University.
-The Internship stipend for Goodman Center is currently set at \$20,000.
-In addition to the stipend, as of March 2018, interns are eligible to enroll in Albizu University's health insurance plan.
-Interns are also eligible to take the following leave time: all recognized University holidays, 10 days of University recess (during last week in December and first week in January), and are allowed 5 days of sick time and 5 days of vacation (if not taken by end of the year will be forfeited).
-All vacation leave must be pre-approved by the Director of Internship at a minimum 3 weeks in advance for coverage arrangements.
+The Internship stipend for Goodman Center is \$25,000.
+In addition to the stipend, interns are eligible to enroll in Albizu University's health insurance plan.
+Interns are also eligible to take the following leave time: all recognized University holidays, and are allowed 5 days of sick time and 5 days of vacation (if not taken by end of the year will be forfeited).
+All vacation leave must be preapproved by the Director of Internship at a minimum 3 weeks in advance for coverage arrangements.
 Interns will not be allowed to take vacation leave at the same time.